northgrove/M365DefenderTraining/README.md

 ---
 1. If auditing is not turned on for your organization, you can turn it on in the Microsoft 365 compliance center or by using Exchange Online PowerShell.
 It may take several hours after you turn on auditing before you can return results when you search the audit log.
 2. Use the compliance center to turn on auditing
-3. Go to compliance.microsoft.com and sign in.
+3. Go to https://compliance.microsoft.com and sign in.
 4. In the left navigation pane of the Microsoft 365 compliance center, click Audit.
-5. If auditing is not turned on for your organization, a banner is displayed prompting you start recording user and admin activity.
+5. If auditing is not turned on for your organization, a banner is displayed prompting you "start recording user and admin activity".
 ![audit](./img/audit.png)
 7. Click the Start recording user and admin activity banner.
 8. It may take up to 60 minutes for the change to take effect.